 Before your dog goes out, spray him with that 50/50 solution of ACV and water.

 And for some added oomph, give 2 tablespoons of ACV in your dog’s food or water during flea and tick season.
-The same acidity in ACV that repels yeast, also repels ticks and fleas.
+This will help make your dog less appealing to ticks and fleas.

 NOTE: When using apple cider vinegar internally or topically, remember to monitor your dog for any adverse reactions.
 Some dogs may need a lesser dose and some dogs may be too acidic already, in which case, apple cider vinegar might not be the answer.